Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential equation: Computational Examples

 As demonstrated in Table \ref{tab:IVP_1d_2}, we discern a third-order convergence rate in $t$ when $c(x,y) = ||x-y||_2^2$, as anticipated.
 Nevertheless, the algorithm encounters a specific mesh size where it fails, attributed to integration inaccuracies.
 As $t\to 1$, a high-precision integrator becomes necessary because the integrand found in the derivative term and the Hessian matrix tends to resemble a delta function.
 For all our experiments, we utilized the \textbf{MATLAB} integration functions: \textit{integral} for 1-dimensional, \textit{integral2} for 2-dimensional, and \textit{integral3} for 3-dimensional problems.
 Additionally, Figure \ref{fig:Lag_1d} illustrates the progression of Laguerre cells as we near the standard unregularized semi-discrete optimal transport problem, revealing a non-monotonic evolution.

 Regarding Newton's method, comparison with our approach in Table \ref{tab:Newton_1d_2} indicates similar error magnitudes in $\textbf{v}$.
+In addition, the computation time was of the same order as that of the initial value solver.
 However, Newton's method exhibits significant sensitivity to the initial conditions, leading to its failure in solving Example \eqref{E3} because the target points are outside of $X$, rendering the zero initial guess inadequate.

 Furthermore, Table \ref{tab:IVP_1d_3} presents the error convergence for $c(x,y)=||x-y||_2^3$.
 Here, we observe third-order convergence once again, albeit less consistently than with the squared Euclidean distance.
 In a parallel analysis in Table \ref{tab:Newton_1d_3}, we report the Newton's method performance under this cost.
 The impact of the initial guess is more pronounced; for instance, convergence to the solution in Example \eqref{E2} was only achieved when we started within $1\%$ deviation of the zero initial guess, whereas with $c(x,y)=||x-y||_2^2$, obtaining a solution was possible even with a $10\%$ perturbation.